crumbhole/argocd-vault-replacer/README.md

 To use the kubernetes service account your pod should be running with the appropriate service account, and will try to obtain the JWT token from /var/run/secrets/kubernetes.io/serviceaccount/token which is the default location.

 It will use the environment variable VAULT_ROLE as the name of the role for that token, defaulting to "argocd".
-It will use the environment variable VAULT_AUTH_PATH to determine the authorisation path for kubernetes authentication.
+It will use the environment variable VAULT_AUTH_PATH to determine the authorization path for kubernetes authentication.
 This defaults in this tool and in vault to "kubernetes" so will probably not need configuring.

 ## Valid vault paths

 Currently the only valid 'URL style' to a path is

-\<vault:/store/data/path!key|modifier|modifier\>
+`<vault:/store/data/path!key|modifier|modifier>`

-You must put ../data/.. into the path.
-If your path or key contains !, <, > or | you must URL escape it.
+You must put ..`/data/`.. into the path.
+If your path or key contains `!`, `<`, `>` or `|` you must URL escape it.
 If your path or key has one or more leading or trailing spaces or tabs you must URL escape them you weirdo.

 ## Modifiers